IMPORT TARIFFS - LATEST NEWS & UPDATES

 The U.S. has the following antidumping and countervailing duties in place:

-Businesses that want to import these products will need to familiarize themselves with each antidumping duty and CVD.
+Businesses that want to import these products will need to familiarize themselves with the relevant AD/CVD orders .
 It’s important to note the list of goods subject to these duties can change in the future.

-What Products Does the U.S. Get from Mexico?
+What Products Does the U.S. Import from Mexico?

 Mexico is one of the U.S.'s most significant foreign trading partners.
 It plays a pivotal role in the American market by supplying a wide range of goods.